usnistgov/dioptra/docs/source/tutorials/hello_world/part-1.rst

 See Also
 ---------
-To understand in greater depth all the components utilized in this experiment, reference :ref:`Dioptra Components: explanation <explanation-dioptra-components>`.
+To understand in greater depth all the components utilized in this experiment, reference :ref:`Dioptra Components Explanation <explanation-dioptra-components>`.
-You can also find syntax and file requirements in :ref:`Dioptra Components: reference <reference-dioptra-components>`.
+You can also find syntax and file requirements in :ref:`Dioptra Components Reference <reference-dioptra-components>`.

 Next Steps